dzackgarza/Notes/Talks/HomotopyTalk.md

 Smooth Poincare Conjecture: When is a homology sphere a smooth sphere?

+> By the work of Smale and Stallings, the topological Poincare conjecture was shown to be true provided $ n \geq 5 $.
+But for $ n \geq 7 $ Milnor and Kervaire showed that $ S^n $ admits non-standard smooth structures so the smooth Poincare conjecture is false in general.

+> The generalized Poincare conjecture is an undergraduate-level point-set topology problem for $ n=1 $.

+> The $ n=2 $ case was proven by Poincare.

+> The $ n=3 $ case was recently proven by Perelman.

+> The $ n=4 $ case is the only outstanding case

 - Smooth structures on $S^n$ -- $\pi_n^S$

 - Framed Bordism Classes of manifolds -- $\pi_n^S$